What is a Mercedes SAM module

 - ML-Class SAM Control Module ML320 ML350 (eBay link)

 When the Mercedes SAM module fails, the circuit board or the connections often have a short or are corroded.
 Opening up a SAM unit and trying to repair it yourself is possible.
 If you notice any corrosion inside the SAM unit, investigate why and how the water got inside your SAM module.
 You must remove your SAM unit, check it for corrosion and lose contact and clean it carefully.
 Take pictures of everything when you take your SAM unit apart.
 Otherwise, you may have a hard time putting it together.
 If you have the time and patience, you should be able to repair the SAM unit yourself.

 Watch the following video on SAM unit DIY repair.

 SAM unit repair service

 It is viable to send your SAM unit for repair to a specialized shop.
 They will open your SAM unit, repair it and return it for you.
-The benefit of using a repair service is that you don’t need to do any programming after you install your old SAM.
+The benefit of a repair service is that you don’t need to do any programming after installing your old SAM.
 At the time of this writing, we found a couple of SAM repair services on eBay where you can mail your SAM module and get it back repaired in a few days.

 Mercedes SAM Module Programing

-Cost to replace Mercedes SAM module
+Cost to replace Mercedes SAM module.